tensorflow/community/rfcs/20180626-tensor-forest.md

 Here are some explained details for the regressor parameters:

-*   **feature_columns:** An iterable containing all the feature columns used by the model.
+- **feature_columns:** An iterable containing all the feature columns used by the model.
 All items in the set should be instances of classes derived from `FeatureColumn`.
-*   **model_dir:** Directory to save model parameters, graph and etc. This can also be used to load checkpoints from the directory into a estimator to continue training a previously saved model.
+- **model_dir:** Directory to save model parameters, graph and etc. This can also be used to load checkpoints from the directory into a estimator to continue training a previously saved model.
-*   **label_dimension:** Defaults to 1.
+- **label_dimension:** Defaults to 1.
 Number of regression targets per example.
+- **head**: .A `head_lib._Head` instance, the loss would be calculated for metrics purpose and not being used for training.
+If not provided, one will be automatically created based on params
-*   **n_trees:** The number of trees to create.
+- **n_trees:** The number of trees to create.
 Defaults to 100.
 There usually isn't any accuracy gain from using higher values.
-*   **max_nodes:**  Defaults to 10,000.
+- **max_nodes:**  Defaults to 10,000.
 No tree is allowed to grow beyond max_nodes nodes, and training stops when all trees in the forest are this large.
-*   **num_splits_to_consider:** Defaults to `sqrt(num_features)`.
+- **num_splits_to_consider:** Defaults to `sqrt(num_features)`.
 In the extremely randomized tree training algorithm, only this many potential splits are evaluated for each tree node.
-*   **split_after_samples:** Defaults to 250.
+- **split_after_samples:** Defaults to 250.
 In our online version of extremely randomized tree training, we pick a split for a node after it has accumulated this many training samples.
-*   **base_random_seed:** By default (base_random_seed = 0), the random number generator for each tree is seeded by a 64-bit random value when each tree is first created.
-Using a non-zero value causes tree training to be deterministic, in that the i-th tree's random number generator is seeded with the value base_random_seed + i.
-*   **config:** `RunConfig` object to configure the runtime settings.
+- **config:** `RunConfig` object to configure the runtime settings.

 ### First version supported features